DevExpress-Examples/out-of-maintenance-how-to-use-methodtocommandbehavior-t197053/Readme.md

 # How to: Use MethodToCommandBehavior

-This example demonstrates how to use the MethodToCommandBehavior.
+This example demonstrates how to call a method when a control invokes a command.
+Use [MethodToCommandBehavior](https://docs.devexpress.com/WPF/DevExpress.Mvvm.UI.MethodToCommandBehavior) available in [DevExpress MVVM Framework](https://www.devexpress.com/products/net/controls/wpf/mvvm-wpf.xml) for this task.

 <br/>